-A distinguishing characteristic of the Neurolinguistic approach is the sequence, oral ▶ reading ▶ writing.
+A distinguishing characteristic of the Neurolinguistic approach is the following teaching sequence: oral ▶ reading ▶ writing.

 This sequence is the foundation of a literacy-based approach to language learning, that is, an approach that focuses on learning to use the language rather than learning about the language.

-In the oral part of a lesson, the teacher uses a model sentence first so that the students are able to create sentences themselves based on this model, in order to participate in the conversation.
+In the oral part of a lesson, the teacher uses a model sentence first so that the students can create sentences themselves based on this model, in order to participate in the conversation.
 The teacher also takes care to ensure that the students understand the conversation.
-In order to assist the students in comprehending, the teacher may use gestures, mime, objects or pictures, but during the oral part of the lesson she does not write anything.
-This part of the lesson is to help the student develop internal grammar, or implicit competence, essential to be able to use the language spontaneously.
+In order to assist the students’ comprehension, the teacher may use gestures, mime, objects or pictures, but during the oral part of the lesson he or she does not write anything.
+At least half of every lesson concentrates on the development of oral language to help the student develop the internal grammar, or implicit competence, which is essential to be able to use a language spontaneously.
+When the creation of an internal grammar precedes the learning of external, or 'conscious' grammar, which is used for writing, learning a second language proceeds more rapidly, and more effectively, than when one learns grammar rules first.
+It is also more natural.
+Think about how you acquired your mother tongue.
 Learning about the relationships between words and their written form, or external grammar, implies conscious learning, and comes later in specific steps of the reading and writing lessons.

 At least half of every lesson concentrates on the development of oral language because it is the development of this skill that is required to build an internal, or non-conscious, grammar.
 Without this grammar, students cannot use the language spontaneously.
 When the creation of an internal grammar precedes the learning of external, or 'conscious' grammar, which is used for writing, the whole process of learning a second language proceeds more rapidly, and more effectively, than when one learns grammar rules first.
 It is also more natural.
 Think about how you learned your mother tongue.